Explore this course:

 We teach an approach to your work that will stay with you throughout your career.
 Our graduates are dedicated to lifelong learning, developing their professional practice, and using classroom-based research.
 You’ll learn everything the qualified teacher needs to know about planning, teaching, learning, assessing, policies and processes.

-The routes are all quite similar, but the main differences for the School Direct routes are:
+The main differences for the two additional routes are:

 - You’ll have your two school placements in the schools within the cluster that you are attached to, rather than in any school across the partnership.